mongodb/mongo-ruby-driver/docs/FAQ.md

 The drivers will reconnect on the subsequent operation.

-#### I ocassionally get an error saying that responses are out of order.
+#### I occasionally get an error saying that responses are out of order.
 What's happening?

 See (this JIRA issue)[http://jira.mongodb.org/browse/RUBY-221].